May 2013 night sky guide podcast, transcript and sky chart

 Hello and welcome to the night sky guide for May.
 My name is Melissa Hulbert and I’m an Astronomy Educator at Sydney Observatory.

 Before we start our night sky tour, make sure you download the May sky map from our website at www.sydneyobservatory.com.au.
-Click on the Astronomy tab and look for ‘monthly sky guides’.
+Click on the Astronomy tab and look under ‘monthly sky guides’.

 Armed with your sky map and a small torch with some red cellophane covering it, find a nice dark place away from the glare of the street lights and make sure you know your cardinal directions – that’s north, south, east and west.
 Remember that the Sun rises in the east, moves through the northern sky during the day and sets in the west; or a small compass will also point you in the right direction.
 Pick a comfortable spot either on a rug or a deck chair that you can lay back in.
 Wait about 5-10 minutes and allow your eyes to adapt to the darkness.